Reuters People News Summary | Devdiscourse

 Following is a summary of current people news briefs.
 Francisco Toledo, artist and activist who injected life into Mexican traditions, dead at 79

-Princess Charlotte, daughter of Britain's Prince William and his wife Kate, started school on Thursday, joining her elder brother Prince George at Thomas's Battersea in southwest London.
-Four-year-old Charlotte, dressed in the school's uniform of navy blue with red trim cardigan and blue skirt, held her mother's hand as she arrived at the school, accompanied also by her father and her brother.
-Eleven more women accuse tenor Placido Domingo of sexual misconduct

-Eleven more women have accused Spanish opera star Placido Domingo of sexual misconduct, allegations that the leading tenor described on Thursday as "riddled with inconsistencies."
-The accusations, reported by the Associated Press and dating back three decades, follow similar claims published by the news wire in August by more than three dozen other singers, dancers, musicians, voice teachers and backstage staff who said they had witnessed or experienced inappropriate behavior by the singer.

-Also Read: People News Summary: Francisco Toledo, artist, and activist who injected life into Mexican traditions, dead at 79
+Also Read: UPDATE 1-Francisco Toledo, artist and activist who injected life into Mexican traditions, dead at 79

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)